joantubungbanua/SSW-345-ICDB-Project/DESIGN.md

 Alternative Flows:
 [E1]: Any numbers without a colon will be ignored to avoid unnecessary time conversions when it is not a time.

-**Second Use Case: Convert price user mentioned into currency from countries of others users in the Discord** **Preconditions:**
+**Use Case #2: Convert price user mentioned into currency from countries of others users in the Discord** **Preconditions:**
 The ICDB has every user’s location stored.
 **Main Flow:**